pali-english/pali-english.github.io/README.md

 just because they shave their head.
 How on earth can one be an ascetic
 who’s full of desire and greed?

+    Na muṇḍakena samaṇo, abbato alikaṁ bhaṇaṁ;
+        Na: not
+        muṇḍakena: by the shaving (of the head), with a shaved head (muṇḍa = bald; kena = with)
+        samaṇo: an ascetic, a monk
+        abbato: breaker of vows, unkept
+        alikaṁ: false
+        bhaṇaṁ: speaking, lies

+    Icchālobhasamāpanno, samaṇo kiṁ bhavissati.
+        Icchālobhasamāpanno: being full of desire and greed (icchā = desire; lobha = greed; samāpanno = entered into, full of)
+        samaṇo: an ascetic, a monk
+        kiṁ: what, how
+        bhavissati: will be, can be

 Yo ca sameti pāpāni,
 aṇuṁthūlāni sabbaso;